DevOpsDAdams/sharingiscaring/for_review/Older Projects and Code/MarkLogic/README.md

 # MarkLogic
-The MarkLogic project is a canonical layer for tracking data processing within OneAmerica.
+The MarkLogic project is a canonical layer for tracking data processing.

 # Environments
 The following environments are handled by this repository
-1. Dev oa-rg-marklogic-development-001
+1. Dev
-2. Test oa-rg-marklogic-test-001
+2. Test
-3. Production oa-rg-marklogic-production-001
+3. Production
-4. DR oa-rg-marklogic-dr-001
+4. DR
-5. Model (Future Deployment)

 # Init and Plan
 When building out and deploying to a MarkLogic environment, the following steps must be used in order to Initialize the environment, perform a plan and perform an apply.